 Tuesday Tip – How To Measure Your Knitting

-For a while now I’ve been writing a column called Patty’s Purls of Wisdom.
-It has had a life in several magazines and I’m thrilled that recently it joined Twist Collective.
+Before my Ask Patty series on Modern Daily Knitting, I wrote for a column called Patty’s Purls of Wisdom.
+It has had a life in several magazines and I was thrilled when it joined Twist Collective.
+It was the beginning of my Ask Patty adventures.
 Knitter’s send in their questions, ala Dear Abbey, and I answer them.
 It’s full of all kinds of knitting advice, and this knitter asked a brilliant question that is has baffled many a knitter.

 How to Measure Your Knitting